-For the description of the common settings for this backup scheme, such as setting up backup schedule, backup replication, retention and validation see the "Backup" section of the product help system or guides for Acronis Backup & Recovery 11.5 Advanced Editions.
+For the description of the common settings for this backup scheme, such as setting up backup schedule, backup replication, retention, and validation, see the "Backup" section in either the product Help or the User Guide for Acronis Backup Advanced.

 The specific setting for this scheme is the Backup type, which is accessible by clicking Show backup type, validation.